 Gulf Islands National Seashore, which occupies the barrier island at the far western end of the Florida Panhandle, is an expansive place.
 It has park land in two states – Florida and Mississippi (but skips right over Alabama.)
 It includes several hard-to-reach islands.
 It has a dozen distinct different areas.

 With all that geography to sift through, I found it hard to figure out what to see and do here on a recent Panhandle trip.
-Complicating matters is that admission is a stiff $25 per car, so vacation planners want to make sure they’re making the most of it.
+Complicating matters is that admission is $25 per car, so vacation planners want to make sure they’re making the most of it.

 I’m covering just the Florida section, and my assessment is that there are two key highlights:

 - Experiencing a pristine barrier island with white sand like sugar.

 - Exploring Fort Pickens, a fort built largely by enslaved people in 1834 out of 21 million bricks.